 So while these users may not have interacted with your brand in the past, there’s a strong chance that you have a product or service they need.

 Buyer personas are nothing new.
-But I must admit there’s one thing I keep seeing that’s all too common.
+But there’s one thing that’s all too common: vagueness.

-Let’s say I sell artisan quality leather sandals for young men.
+Let’s say we sell artisan quality leather sandals for young men.
 Here’s a pretty standard, bland buyer persona:

 - Age 18 – 24